 As part of the 1990-2010 General Plan, the County developed the Growth Management Element to address the requirements of Measure C-1988.
 The Element includes adopted level of service (LOS) standards for traffic for particular types of land uses and performance standards to be maintained through capital projects for fire protection, police, parks, sanitary facilities, water, and flood control.
 These performance standards are designed to ensure that new developments provide their fair share of the cost of infrastructure, public facilities, and services.
-As a result, new developments must demonstrate that the LOS and performance standards identified in the Flement will be met in the measure as not being appropriate for urban development, such as prime agricultural land, open space, wetlands, or other areas unsuitable for urban development because of environmental or other physical constraints.
+As a result, new developments must demonstrate that the LOS and performance standards identified in the Element will be met.